Home Health Care Agencies

 How are home health care agencies regulated in Tennessee?

-Are there financial assistance programs available for home health care in Tennessee?
+Are there financial assistance programs for home health care in Tennessee?

-Yes, programs like Medicaid waivers and the CHOICES program provide financial aid for eligible seniors, making home health care more affordable.
+Yes, programs like Medicaid waivers and the Options for Community Living provide financial support for eligible seniors needing in-home care.

-How do I file a complaint against a home health care agency in Tennessee?
+How can I verify the credentials of a home health care agency in Tennessee?

 Sources